-A lateral ankle sprain is one of the most common injuries that can occur in any situation ranging from daily living to high level sports.
+A lateral ankle sprain is one of the most common injuries that can occur in any situation ranging from daily living to high level sports, and is certainly the most common injury affecting the ankle joint.

 This article is intended to provide you with the information you need in order to understand lateral ankle sprains, develop self-management strategies should you suffer one, and gain the confidence you need to put you in the driver’s seat of your assessment and treatment strategies.